༻༺❁༻༺

 She took a moment to regain her composure, feeling both astonished and angered by his words.
 Meeting his gaze once more, she reminded herself that she wasn’t weak, that she wouldn’t be intimidated by a stranger, she would do the same thing with him as she had with others in her past.

-but there is a different between him and them, he wasn't trying to came close her and doing anything wrong which harm her, just staring at her with a safe distances.
-He was managing to send shiver down her spine by his dark eyes only.
+but there is a difference between him and them, he wasn't trying to come close to her and doing anything wrong which harmed her, just staring at her with a safe distance.
+He was managing to send shivers down her spine by his dark eyes only.

 She still couldn't make out his facial features due to the black mask he wore.
 Gathering her courage, she shot him a sharp look and demanded, "Who are you?
 How dare you address me in such a manner?"
 Her lips quivered, but her anger fueled her resolve.